MiloVSM/easy-weather/README.md

 :)

 ## How to Use
-  **Use Current Location**\
+  **Use Current Location:**\
 Click the "Use Current Location" button to fetch weather data based on your current geolocation.

-  **Searching for Weather**\
+  **Searching for Weather:**\
 Enter a city name in the search field to view current weather, 5-day forecast, and air quality index information for that location.
 <br></br>

 ## Contributing